bitpopulous/populous-smartcontracts/README.md

 Update populous in XAUp AccessManager smart contract for XAU project

-Update populous allowance in USDC and TUSD smart contract
+Update populous allowance in USDC smart contract to 10 billion (6 decimals)